Who is Terry Modica?

 Jesus was my ‘best friend’ as far back as I can remember.
 But I lost him when I explored the occult in search of the supernatural.

-During my childhood, I wanted to know if the supernatural stuff I read about in the Bible still happen today.
+During my childhood, I wanted to know if the supernatural stuff I read about in the Bible still happens today.
 I was told, “No, that was only for back then, to get the Church started.”

 Not satisfied with that answer, I began to look for evidence of the miraculous.
 I thought I finally found it when a Ouija board, which I’d been given for Christmas, spelled out answers that I and my partner did not know.
 I was 12.